NicolBolas/New-Vulkan-XML-Format/readme.md

 % Improved Vulkan XML format

-An attempt to improve the Vulkan XML registry file.

-Design goals, in roughly priority order:
+This project is an attempt to improve the Vulkan XML registry file.
+The design goals for the new format, in roughly priority order:

 1. Ensure that 100% of the current information in `vk.xml` is captured in the new format.
 Transformation back and forth should be lossless.